Why we exist

 Honesty above conversion

-If a broker or product isn't worth it, we say so — even if it costs a commission.
-An honest review is the foundation of trust.
+If a broker or product isn't worth it, we say so — even if it costs us a commission.
+Honest reviews are the foundation of trust.

 Risk always explicit

 Most retail traders lose money.
-We don't hide that.
-Every piece carries the real risk warning, no fine print.
+We don't hide this.
+Every piece of content carries the real risk warning, no fine print.

 How we evaluate brokers

 Our scores aren't random or paid.
-We evaluate each broker by the criteria that actually affect the results of those who automate, with different weights:
+We evaluate each broker by criteria that actually affect results for automation traders, with different weights:

 Execution and latency